 Each local IELTS test center manages the IELTS test registration process, IELTS test administration and IELTS examiners in their own area.
 IELTS testing centers normally organize test sessions at least once every month intheir area.
-Normally candidtes can access their results at the test center two weeks after the date of their IELTS test or online in some cases through the adminstators website (Check with your local test center).
+Normally candidates can access their results at the test center two weeks after the date of their IELTS test or online in some cases through the adminstators website (Check with your local test center).

 Academic and General Training IELTS TestsThere are two different versions of the IELTS test, Academic IELTS and General Training IELTS.
 The Academic version is normally taken by candidates who want to study a graduate or post-graduate level degree program at a university in a foreign country.

-All candiates do the same IELTS LIstening and IELTS Speaking test sections but the Reading and Writing sections for Academic and General Training IELTS are different.
+All candiates do the same IELTS Listening and IELTS Speaking test sections but the Reading and Writing sections for Academic and General Training IELTS are different.

 General Training IELTS Reading TestThe texts used in this section are typical of articles and reading material that can be found in day to day life in an English speaking country.
 The texts are normally sourced from notices, newspapers, official documentation and forms, advertisements, books, booklets, leaflets, pamphlets, timetables and instruction manuals, and the qustions are designed to test the ability of the candidate to interpret and be able to utilize this information correctly.

 IELTS General Training Reading Section 2 normally contains texts related to a 'training context' either based on content of a training progrm or the practical considerations of attending such a course, for example, accommodation or welfare requirements.

 The IELTS Academic Reading TestThere are three different reading texts or passages, which are normally sourced from books, magazines, journals and newspapers which are written for a general reading audience.
-You are required to have any specialist knowledge in any particular area in order to understand these reading passages.
+You are not required to have any specialist knowledge in any particular area in order to understand these reading passages.